MicrosoftDocs/dynamics-365-project-operations/articles/psa/plan-work-in-project-service-automation-add-in.md

 ms.reviewer: johnmichalak
 ---

-# Plan your work in Microsoft Project with the Project Service add-in
+# Plan your work in Microsoft Project with the Project Service Automation add-in

 [!include [banner](../includes/psa-now-project-operations.md)]